Admiralty Citadel

 A huge, protected Second World fortress right in the middle of Central London, sat in between Horse Guards Parade and Saint James's Park.

-Admiralty Citadel history
+Admiralty Citadel History

 A "vast monstrosity which weighs upon the Horse Guards Parade", as Winston Churchill once described it.
 Thousands of Londoners and tourists pass the huge fortress, which sits right opposites Saint James's Park but very few realise exactly what its purpose is.